veryloooong/nixos-config/README.md

 One Git repo for NixOS configs for both my VMs and my laptop but I will install NixOS on laptop later when I'm used to it

+- I have a NixOS VM at work.
+If I make more of them I will change the hardware config
+- And I have a laptop

 ## Todos

 - [x] `home-manager` and user settings